schriftgestalt/GlyphsSDK/README.md

 ### .glyphsFilter

-These plugins that add functionality in the *Filter* submenu of Glyphs.
+These are plugins that add functionality in the *Filter* submenu of Glyphs.
 A filter can either have a GUI (dialog window) or none.
 A filter can also be called as an instance custom parameter.

 ### .glyphsPalette